Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 7. The Pinterest Dream: Farmhouse Nook with Shiplap + Wicker Baskets

-r/DIY built a farmhouse-style laundry nook that shows what happens when you give a utility space real design attention.
 The white Blomberg front-loaders sit beneath a heavy wood-planked counter with a natural edge.
 Open shelves on both sides hold wire-framed wicker baskets in different sizes.
 Recessed ceiling lights illuminate the space cleanly.
 The shiplap back wall adds texture that genuinely earns its place.

-Recreating this on a budget is more realistic than it looks.
-Pre-primed MDF shelves, shiplap from any home improvement store, and reasonably priced wicker baskets from any home goods retailer get you 80% of the way there.
+That gets you about 80% of the way there.
 The butcher block counter is where the real budget goes, but it’s the detail that makes everything else feel elevated.

 8. The Bold One: Dark Forest Green Walls + Stacked GE + Live-Edge Shelves